Home

 ___Children return to this program time after time

-___Random generation techniques are employed in the design
+___Random generation techniques are employed in the

 ___Speech and sounds are meaningful to children